NetPosterWorks - Educational Posters selected for teachers by a teacher.

 Paper Whites, a very early blooming perennial bulbous plant native to the Mediterranean region, look something like their larger relatives in the Amaryllis family, the narcissus and daffodils.

-Paper Whites can be "forced" to bloom at Christmas time by positioning the bulbs, pointed end up, nearly touching one another, in one or two inches of soil in a shallow bulb pan and then adding enough potting soil so that only the top half of the bulbs remain exposed.
-Water well and put in a cool, bright till they are 1"-2" tall, then move to a warmer spot.
+Paper Whites can be “forced” to bloom at Christmas time by positioning the bulbs, pointed end up, nearly touching one another, in one or two inches of pebbles in a shallow bulb pan and then adding enough pebbles so that only the top third to half of the bulbs remain exposed.
+Add water (don't let the bulb sit in the water) and put in a cool, dark space till they are 1"-2" tall (add water when necessary), then move to a warmer spot, but not too warm.
+Start several pots over a couple of weeks to be sure you have a display ready for your party.

 Bulbs in Bloom